getsentry/sentry.engineering/data/blog/designing-sentrys-cross-region-replication.md

 # Outboxes

 [Transactional Outboxes](https://microservices.io/patterns/data/transactional-outbox.html) are a distributed systems pattern that fit our use case perfectly.
-As the application makes changes that need to be replicated, it can save an ‘outbox’ in the same postgres transaction as the change - providing use the atomicity we wanted.
+As the application makes changes that need to be replicated, it can save an ‘outbox’ in the same postgres transaction as the change - providing the atomicity we wanted.
 In the background, a worker pulls tasks from the outbox table and runs handlers to apply the necessary replication action via RPC.
 With this design we would be able to provide eventual consistency with at-least-once delivery semantics.

 ![transactional outbox sequence diagram](/images/designing-sentrys-cross-region-replication/cdc-kafka.png)